 Question 5 - Are there any restrictions on my ability to go to the airport to get my flight back to Canada?

 You can go to the airport for a flight to Canada, whether it is direct to Canada or via another country.
 Please ensure, however, that there are no specific measures in place in the country you are transiting through.

 Note: Most Canadian citizens are not allowed to transit through the US.
 If you are stopped on your way to the airport, show officials your plane ticket and your passport.

 Question 6 - If I am a Canadian citizen, can I travel in Portugal while waiting for my flight back to Canada?

 If you are already in the country, please see the measures imposed by the new State of Emergency decreed by the Government on November 9.

 Question 7 - If I am a Canadian citizen in Portugal, do I have to follow the same state of emergency measures as Portuguese citizens?

 Certain airline companies are reducing their flights.
-It is possible that airlines could stop flying in the days to come, but we have no information on any such measures at this time.
+There is always the possibility that airlines could stop flying at some point, but we have no information on any such measures at this time.
 We advise you to return to Canada as soon as possible for this reason.
 If you decide to stay in Portugal, please ensure that you have sufficient financial resources and basic necessities, including medications.
 The Government of Canada is not planning any repatriation of its citizens.

 What expenses are covered?
 Expenses related to transport (most economical option possible) and expenses for basic needs in your confinement place in Portugal until your departure to Canada: housing, meals, medical expenses that are not covered by travel insurance or Canadian provinces.